Background pattern

 (A ml of Busulfan Accord) x (10) = B ml of diluent

-To prepare the final infusion solution, the (A) ml of Busulfan Accord are added to the (B) ml of diluent (sodium chloride 9 mg/ml (0.9%) injection solution or 5% glucose injection solution).
+To prepare the final solution for infusion, add (A) ml of Busulfan Accord to (B) ml of diluent (0.9% sodium chloride injectable solution or 5% glucose injectable solution).

-Busulfan Accord must be prepared by healthcare professionals using sterile transfer techniques.
+Busulfan Accord should be prepared by healthcare professionals using sterile transfer techniques.

-• A syringe that is not made of polycarbonate, equipped with a needle, should be used:
+• A non-polycarbonate syringe with a needle should be used:

-• The calculated volume of Busulfan Accord should be withdrawn from the vial.
+• extract the calculated volume of Busulfan Accord from the vial.

-• The contents of the syringe should be introduced into an injection bag (or syringe) that already contains the calculated amount of the chosen diluent.
-Busulfan Accord should always be added on top of the diluent, not the other way around.
-Busulfan Accord should not be introduced into an infusion bag that does not contain sodium chloride 9 mg/ml (0.9%) injection solution or 5% glucose injection solution.
+• introduce the contents of the syringe into a bag (or syringe) for injection that already contains the calculated amount of the chosen diluent.
+Always add Busulfan Accord to the diluent, not the other way around.
+Do not introduce Busulfan Accord into an infusion bag that does not contain the 0.9% sodium chloride injectable solution or the 5% glucose injectable solution.

-• The diluted solution should be mixed carefully by inverting several times.
+• The diluted solution should be carefully mixed by several inversions.

-After dilution, 1 ml of infusion solution contains 0.5 mg of busulfan.
+After dilution, 1 ml of the infusion solution contains 0.5 mg of busulfan.

 After dilution, Busulfan Accord is a clear and colorless solution.